ninjaserif/TIP-QNAP-resource-usage-snmp/README.md

 * you may also need to modify the ownership of both the script and config.sh to be owned by the telegraf user:group - i.e. `sudo chown telegraf:telegraf TIP-QNAP-resource-usage-snmp.sh | sudo chown telegraf:telegraf config.sh`

-* you may also need to modify the permissions of the directory the script and config.sh are stored to be owned by the telegraf user:group and set the read/write/execute permissions accordingly - i.e. `sudo chmod 774 /usr/local/bin/TIP-QNAP-resource-usage-snmp | sudo chown telegraf:telegraf TIP-QNAP-resource-usage-snmp`
+* you may also need to modify the permissions of the directory the script and config.sh are stored to be owned by the telegraf user:group and set the read/write/execute permissions accordingly - i.e. `sudo chown telegraf:telegraf TIP-QNAP-resource-usage-snmp | sudo chmod 774 /usr/local/bin/TIP-QNAP-resource-usage-snmp`

 * add the following to your telegraf.conf